 Anna Biller Interview Take-Out 1 – She Connected With Other Worlds Early

 When I became an artist I harnessed my power through that instead of through my personal relationships, and that helped my relationships to become calmer.
 I lost a twin sister when she was only a few months old, and she died next to me in the crib, so I think that part of my feeling of being a witch has to do with that connection to death and the worlds between.
 Since childhood, I have dabbled in occult studies, but it was only in preparation for my film that I studied magic intensively.

 Q: You don’t need to divulge birth details but what is your astral vibe?
 Sun Sign?
 Moon Sign?
 Rising Sign?

 A: I’m a triple Aquarius – sun, moon, and rising all in Aquarius!

 Q: Do you practice any form of basic house witchery?
 Feng Shui?
 An Altar?
 Space Clearing?
 Marie Kondo Japanese Juju?

 A: I do have an altar at home where I perform basic rituals.
-Usually the spells are to bind negative energy, but sometimes they’re to give me personal strength.
+Usually, the spells are to bind negative energy, but sometimes they’re to give me personal strength.
 For awhile I was really into love spells.

 Q: Top Tarot Tip?

 A: Only consult the cards when you have a real problem.
 Be honest with yourself in readings.
-If you keep getting the same card over and over gain, it means you are not dealing with some aspect of your life that you need to pay attention to.
-When you are troubled, don’t pull too many cards at once; too many cards leads to too many possible interpretations, and you want less confusion and more clarity.
+If you keep getting the same card over and over again, it means you are not dealing with some aspect of your life that you need to pay attention to.
+When you are troubled, don’t pull too many cards at once; too many cards lead to too many possible interpretations, and you want less confusion and more clarity.